 “Compared with the wheat, corn and sugarcane of years past, today’s crops eat like 16-year-old boys,” says Rick McLellan, senior vice president at The Mosaic Co.
 (NYSE: MOS).
 “They need constant feeding.”

 Mosaic is helping satisfy their appetite.
 The company is one of the world’s largest producers of phosphates and potash, both key ingredients in fertilizer.
 It focused on that core commodities business until 2000, when it began developing phosphate-based animal feed and crop fertilizers.
-The addition of these premium products not only helps Mosaic support the ever-growing global demand for food — part of its core mission — but “differentiates us from more traditional competitors and provides great value for customers as they seek higher yields,” says President and CEO James Prokopanko.
+The addition of these performance products not only helps Mosaic support the ever-growing global demand for food — part of its core mission — but “differentiates us from more traditional competitors and provides great value for customers as they seek higher yields,” says President and CEO James Prokopanko.

 What makes a better fertilizer?
 Typically, fertilizer is made up of a mix of nutrients, such as nitrogen, phosphorus, sulfur and zinc.
 But as anyone who has ever baked a cake knows, simply stirring those ingredients doesn’t guarantee that they’ll be distributed evenly.
 One part of a field, for example, could get a heavy dose of a nutrient while another part gets none.
 To address this problem, Mosaic developed MicroEssentials, which Farm Industry News named the most innovative fertilizer product of 2010.
 MicroEssentials, says McLellan, blends all of the ingredients into one perfectly composed granule, which results in more efficient distribution and creates a greater and higher-quality yield.